pyOpenSci/software-peer-review/about-peer-review/how-peer-review-works.md

 ## Who submits packages and who runs the reviews

-pyOpenSci's [suite of packages](https://www.pyopensci.org/python-packages/) are contributed by community members with a great diversity of skills.
-This diversity of developer backgrounds results in a range of quality associated with the suite of tools available to process scientific data.
+pyOpenSci's [suite of packages](https://www.pyopensci.org/python-packages/) are contributed by community members with a great diversity of skills and wide range of backgrounds of developer backgrounds results in a range of quality associated with the suite of tools available to process scientific data.